The George Cross

 Only circa 160 George Crosses have been directly awarded.

 ‘For acts of the greatest heroism or of the most conspicuous courage in circumstances of extreme danger’

 The George Cross is awarded for acts of meritorious service.
-It is second only to The Victoria Cross (VC) in order of wear (taking precedence over all other orders medals and decorations) though the George Cross is a much rarer award with only circa 160 directly awarded (some 244 have been exchanged for Empire Gallantry, Albert and Edward Medals as these awards no longer exist).
+It is second only to The Victoria Cross (VC) in order of wear (taking precedence over all other orders medals and decorations).
+The George Cross is a rare award with only circa 160 directly awarded (some 244 have been exchanged for Empire Gallantry, Albert and Edward Medals as these awards no longer exist).

-Originally instituted on 24th September 1940 by King George VI, the George Cross (GC) was intended primarily for civilians to reward their bravery; it remains the highest gallantry award available to civilians.
-It can be, and is, awarded to members of the Armed Forces but only for those actions where purely military honours would not normally be granted.
+Originally instituted on 24th September 1940 by King George VI, the George Cross (GC) was intended primarily for civilians to reward their bravery.
+It remains the highest gallantry award available to civilians but can be awarded to members of the Armed Forces for actions where purely military honours would not normally be granted.

 The George Cross medal, with its distinctive navy blue ribbon, was designed by Percy Metcalfe, a sculptor, artist and designer originally from Wakefield who studied at The Royal College of Art, London.

 A collective award was made to the Island Of Malta via a letter dated April 1942 from King George VI ‘To honour her brave people I award the George Cross to the Island Fortress of Malta to bear witness to a heroism and devotion that will long be famous in history.’

 One of the most recent awards was made in 2015 to Colour Sergeant Kevin Howard Haberfield RM with the award dated 2005.
 A number of Commonwealth citizens have also received the George Cross.

 Living recipients of the George Cross are entitled to an annuity from the British Government, as of 2015 this was £10,000.